RodTol/Crossway/README.md

-When it is their turn, the player can place the piece wherever they prefer on the board; the only conditions are that the chosen position is not already occupied by another piece and that the below formation does not occur.
+When it is their turn, the player can place the piece wherever they prefer on the board; the only conditions are that the chosen position is not already occupied by another piece and that the below formation (or the symmetric one, with the white pieces in place of the black ones and viceversa) does not occur.

 <p align="center">
   <img height="100" src="Pictures/IllegalPosition.png" alt="">